Ki Teitzei: Deuteronomy 21:10–14—the beautiful captive

 A baraita taught that the words of Deuteronomy 21:10, "And you carry them away captive," were meant to include Canaanites who lived outside the land of Israel, teaching that if they repented, they would be accepted.

-The Gemara taught that the procedure of Deuteronomy 21:12–13 applied only when the captive did not accept the commandments, for if she accepted the commandments, then she could be immersed in a ritual bath (mikveh), and she and the soldier could marry immediately.
-Rabbi Eliezer interpreted the words "and she shall shave her head and do her nails" in Deuteronomy 21:12 to mean that she was to cut her nails, but Rabbi Akiva interpreted the words to mean that she was to let them grow.
+The Gemara taught that the procedure of Deuteronomy 21:12–13 applied only when the captive did not accept the commandments, for if she accepted the commandments, then she could be immersed in a mikveh (מִקְוֶה), and she and the soldier could marry immediately.
+Rabbi Eliezer ben Hurcanus interpreted the words "and she shall shave her head and do her nails" in Deuteronomy 21:12 to mean that she was to cut her nails, but Rabbi Akiva interpreted the words to mean that she was to let them grow.
 Rabbi Eliezer reasoned that Deuteronomy 21:12 specified an act with respect to the head and an act with respect to the nails, and as the former meant removal, so should the latter.
 Rabbi Akiva reasoned that Deuteronomy 21:12 specified disfigurement for the head, so it must mean disfigurement for the nails, as well.

 Rabbi Eliezer interpreted the words "bewail her father and her mother" in Deuteronomy 21:13 to mean her actual father and mother.
-But Rabbi Akiva interpreted the words to mean idolatry, citing Jeremiah 2:27.
+But Rabbi Akiva interpreted the words as referring to idolatry, citing Jeremiah 2:27.
 A baraita taught that "a full month" meant 30 days.
 But Rabbi Simeon ben Eleazar interpreted Deuteronomy 21:13 to call for 90 days—30 days for "month," 30 days for "full," and 30 days for "and after that."
 Rabina said that one could say that "month" meant 30 days, "full" meant 30 days, and "and after that" meant an equal number (30 plus 30) again, for a total of 120 days.